Trump also cannot stop Netanyahu: Israel maintains attacks on Lebanon and bombs a hospital

 No hay anuncios

-For the Trump administration, the challenge is to prevent the escalation in Lebanon from derailing talks with Iran, considered essential for stabilizing the region.
+For the Trump administration, the challenge is to prevent the escalation in Lebanon from derailing talks with Iran, which are considered essential for stabilizing the region.
 Hence Washington's efforts to contain an expansion of the Israeli campaign towards Beirut and keep the diplomatic channel open.

 Cargando